…and they shall never perish….” (John 10:28)

-To say otherwise, and to preach it, might be something akin to insulting the Holy Spirit.
+To say otherwise, and to preach it as gospel, might be something akin to insulting the Holy Spirit.

 It might be.
 Certainly, it’s worth giving this some serious thought.

-My friend and her husband have been visiting around, trying to find the church where the Lord wants them.
+My friend and her husband have been trying to find the church where the Lord wants them.
 She sent me a message.

 “We found a great church that we really like in a lot of ways.
 But we found out they believe a person can lose his salvation.
 That troubles us.”